 Understanding the Suicide Clause in Life Insurance

 Most life insurance policies include a suicide clause that prevents payout of the full death benefit if the policyholder dies by suicide within a specific timeframe from the policy's effective date.
-This standard provision typically covers the first two years of coverage and exists to prevent adverse selection—situations where someone might purchase a policy with the intent to take their own life shortly after coverage begins.
+This standard provision typically covers the first two years of coverage and exists to prevent adverse selection, where someone might purchase a policy with the intent to take their own life shortly after coverage begins.

 The suicide exclusion is one of the most common yet least understood aspects of life insurance payout procedures.
 Understanding how it works can help families prepare for potential challenges and make informed decisions about coverage.
+For a deeper look at related provisions, see our life insurance suicide clause breakdown.

 What Is the Standard Suicide Exclusion Period?

-The standard suicide exclusion period in most life insurance policies is two years from the policy's effective date.
 During this timeframe, if the insured dies by suicide, the insurance company will typically deny the death benefit claim.
 However, this doesn't mean beneficiaries receive nothing.

 How Insurers Calculate the Exclusion Period